Jack-19/Fast-Lane-Detailing/README.md

 I have altered the layout for many sections using Bootstrap via custom CSS to tweak how things are displayed.

 ## Design
+I firstly designed my project via wireframes to get an intial idea of how i wanted to lay my project out and which color scheme I was going to use.

 ## Features
 - Social links (used to retain potential customers,